Metatavu/digifinland-fineid-card-detect-example/README.md

-# ReactJS + Keycloak Example
+# ReactJS + Typescript Example

-This repository contains a small TypeScript application demonstrating how to detect presense of FineID card by using CSS API provided by mPollux card reader solution.
+This repository contains a small TypeScript application demonstrating how to detect presense of FineID card by using CSC API provided by mPollux card reader solution.

 ## Prerequisites